 Lynch syndrome (HNPCC), familial adenomatous polyposis (FAP), or other familial cancer syndromes

 CYP2D6 and certain HLA alleles

 Comprehensive BRCA 1/2 or MTHFR analysis; details on these reports can be found in our BRCA and MTHFR help articles.

 It is possible that we may be able to report on some of these conditions in the future as we learn more about the genetic markers analyzed by our current technology or develop new DNA analysis platforms.
 Customers will continue to receive updates as long as the relevant genetic markers were included in their DNA analysis.

 This list is not comprehensive, and conditions not listed here are not necessarily included in our current health reports.
-Visit our complete list of health reports for a comprehensive list of conditions included in the 23andMe Service.

 For more information about some of these conditions and where to inquire about testing, visit the resources below: